maxim-stoma/gitHomeWork/RemoteRepository.md

 # GitHub

-**GitHub** - is a platform and cloud-based service for software development and version control using Git, allowing developers to store and manage their code.
+**GitHub** - is a platform and <u>cloud-based service for software development and version control using Git</u>, allowing developers to store and manage their code.

 It is commonly used to host open source software development projects.

 ## Remote repository

+To be able to collaborate on any Git project, you need to know how to manage your remote repositories. <u>Remote repositories are versions of your project that are hosted on the Internet</u> or network somewhere.
+You can have several of them.
+Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work. <u>Managing remote repositories includes knowing how to add remote repositories, remove remotes that are no longer valid, manage various remote branches</u> and more.

 ### Create